 First Author’s Institution: Department of Astronomy & Astrophysics, University of California Santa Cruz

-The last piece of the puzzle is based on well-understood but tricky classical physics: how do stars make their way into eccentric orbits that will deposit them within the tidal radius at pericenter passage?
+The content of these two equations is summarized quite nicely in the above cartoon from the paper.
+As stars evolve towards the end of their life on the main sequence, they tend to expand to many times their main sequence radius.
+Since the tidal radius scales with the stellar radius, it’s much easier to disrupt a more evolved star since the target it must hit to pass within the tidal radius is significantly larger than the target it needed to hit on the main sequence.The last piece of the puzzle is based on well-understood but tricky classical physics: how do stars make their way into eccentric orbits that will deposit them within the tidal radius at pericenter passage?
 Since a tidal disruption event is a rare occurrence for any given black hole, we know that the population of stars on tight orbits near the black hole probably don’t contribute very much.
 Instead, the collective N-body interaction of the many stars in the nuclear star cluster will tend to, every once in a while, deposit a star on a rather unfortunate orbit on which it will either by tidally disrupted or swallowed whole by the black hole.
 The modeling of the nuclear star cluster constitutes the bulk of this paper and unfortunately I can’t devote any more space to it for the sake of brevity.

-Just recently, the PAN-STARRS survey discovered a flare well before it had reached its peak luminosity while observing the inactive nucleus of a relatively distant galaxy at z ~ 0.17.
+Using publicly available stellar models that can predict the radius of a star as a function of time, coupled with hydrodynamic simulations of tidal disruption events and analytic models for the nuclear star cluster, the authors can predict the fraction of stars that get tidally disrupted in either the main sequence, red giant, horizontal branch, and asymptotic giant branch phases of stellar evolution as a function of black hole mass.
+A summary of these results is plotted above.MacLeod et al. find that the much larger cross-section for an evolved star to be tidally disrupted is offset by the fact that evolved stars are short lived, implying that they are a minority of tidal disruption events around ~106 solar mass black holes.
+For more massive black holes, an increasing fraction of main sequence stars are swallowed whole, so that evolved stars become the primary food of the most massive black holes, above 108 solar masses.
+Since these disruption events must occur at large radii, they must take a correspondingly longer time to finish.
+These long-duration disruption events should be observable in the next generation of transient surveys and may be an efficient way to characterize the stellar populations around massive black holes.Just recently, the PAN-STARRS survey discovered a flare well before it had reached its peak luminosity while observing the inactive nucleus of a relatively distant galaxy at z ~ 0.17.
 This observation was special because it was the first time a flare had been caught during the relatively short ramp-up phase thought to be associated with the actual disruption event.
 Previous observed events were found during the long, slow phase of decreasing luminosity as the black hole slowly eats the remains of the star.
 PAN-STARRS as well as other transient surveys like the Palomar Transient Factory, and the Large Synoptic Survey Telescope are designed to find luminous but short-lived events like tidal disruption flares, and it is certain that we will soon have a statistical sample of tidal disruptions to study in depth.
 Studies like today’s paper will help us understand the data that is sure to pour in, letting us understand the nature of supermassive black holes and nuclear star clusters with unprecedented fidelity.